-Include a static flow array in the flow diagram
+Include a static flow array in the flow diagram About this task

 You can include a static flow array as a subflow within a flow diagram.
 A static flow array works in a similar fashion to a job array, but at a subflow level.